Sponsored by Kyushu Tourism Board.

 If you would like to put your patience and crafting techniques to the test too, note that several lessons are given throughout the town’s workshops to learn more about pottery making or porcelain decoration.
 As for shopping, to bring home a souvenir that is typical and 100% local, take a walk in Arita Serà, a shopping street including 24 shops dedicated to porcelain and ceramics.

-I could keep talking about Arita for hours, but I simply highly recommend to go there and experience the unique atmosphere of the town for yourself!
-Just one last thing you should know: it is a rather quiet town, with shops and workshops that don’t open their doors before 9:00 am.
+I could keep talking about Arita for hours, but I highly recommend you to go there and experience the unique atmosphere of the town for yourself!
+Just one last thing you should know: it is a rather quiet town, with shops and workshops that don’t open their doors before 9 am.
 So no need to go there too early in the morning.
 And if you wish to visit the town in a festive and lively atmosphere, plan your trip at the same time as the ceramics market taking place during Golden Week and in autumn.

-Dinner and night time at arita huis
+Dinner and night time at Arita Huis

-On the back, mainly made of wood and concrete, all the details are carefully thought of and arranged: cosmetics in the bathroom, Nespresso machine in the bedroom, gentle music in the restaurant…
+On the back, mainly made of wood and concrete, all the details are carefully thought of and arranged: cosmetics in the bathroom, Nespresso machine in the bedroom, gentle music in the restaurant.

 Dinner, prepared in the open kitchen just next to your table, highlights local products in a cuisine and presentation of Western inspiration.
 A delight for both your tastebuds and your eyes, with an exquisite presentation.